 GREEN MATTERS: Why is protecting the planet important to you?

-NICKY HITLON: It is extremely important to protect the environment and preserve the planet for our children and future generations.
+NICKY HILTON: It is extremely important to protect the environment and preserve the planet for our children and future generations.
 It is everyone's responsibility to make this world a safe and wonderful place to live.

 GM: What has your sustainability journey looked like?